sahil1476/Spark_Kafka_Project/README.md

 ## How to START THE KAFKA ENVIRONMENT
-   - You need to set up Kafka [](https://kafka.apache.org/documentation/) Kafka with ZooKeeper
+   - You need to set up Kafka [For additional Details see here](https://kafka.apache.org/documentation/) Kafka with ZooKeeper
 Run the following commands in order to start all services in the correct order: